 Local Energy Markets

 As part of its decarbonisation programme, Bridgend County Borough Council launched a Whole Systems Business Research Innovation for Decarbonisation (WBRID) competition to identify potential demonstration projects to test a Local Energy Market (LEM) in Bridgend and to understand how it could operate within current market rules.
-Challoch is working closely with BCBC to develop such a Local Energy Market (LEM) demonstration project within the County Borough.
+Challoch is working closely with BCBC to develop the LEM demonstration project within the County Borough.

 Phase 1 delivered a scoping study of potential LEMs, covering issues that influence their development, concluding that Bridgend County Borough’s natural resources make it an ideal location for developing a range of LEM projects.

-Phase 2 evaluated three of the original six LEM options in more detail, developing the business case ready for the demonstration project to be developed in Phase 3.
+Phase 2 evaluated the LEM options identified in Phase 1 in more detail, developing the business case ready for the demonstration project to be developed in Phase 3.
+South Cornelly was deemed to be an ideal location to test the LEM concept.